C-Qur Multi District Litigation (MDL)

 FDA Approval of Atrium’s C-Qur Hernia Mesh

 The FDA approved Atrium’s C-Qur hernia mesh (pronounced “Secure”) in March of 2006.
 Atrium used the FDA 510(k) approval program for the C-Qur mesh.
 The 510(k) approval program allows companies to skip rigorous pre-market research and studies.
 The C-Qur hernia mesh was allowed to be marketed for being similar to a mesh approved in the 1990’s.
 However, Atrium’s C-Qur hernia mesh is the first mesh to ever utilize an omega 3 fatty acid coating.
 Products approved via the 510(k) process are susceptible to lawsuits, unlike products that undergo extensive testing for Pre-Market Approval (PMA).

 The C-Qur hernia mesh is utilized for more than just ventral and inguinal hernias.
 Surgeons also use the mesh for chest wall reconstruction, as well as traumatic and surgical wounds.
 Atrium advertises the C-Qur as having an all-natural Omega 3 fatty acid (O3FA) gel coating.
 A highly purified pharmaceutical grade fish oil consisting of a unique blend of triglycerides, O3FA, and many other substances actually coat the mesh.
 The Atrium C-Qur hernia mesh lawsuit alleges problems with the O3FA coating.

 Atrium C-Qur Hernia Mesh Injuries

-The Hollis Law Firm’s hernia mesh lawyers have observed the following injuries and complications in relation to the C-Qur:
+The Hollis Law Firm’s mesh lawyers have observed the following injuries & complications related to the C-Qur: